Aetopia/Stonecutter/README.md

 - Using a higher resolution increases the precision of pacing events.

-Stonecutter defaults to the highest possible resolution, typically 0.5 ms.

 - You may configure the timer resolution for higher precision but that requires intensive benchmarking.

-   - So for ease of use & simplicity sake, Stonecutter defaults to the highest possible resolution.
+   - For ease of use & simplicity sake, Stonecutter defaults to the highest possible resolution.

 </details>